 - Out-of-the-box: While open source ETL tools like Apache Airflow require some customization, cloud-based ETL tools like Xplenty work out-of-the-box.

 - Compliance: The overwhelming nature of modern data compliance can be frightening.
-Between GDPR, CCPA, HIPPA, and all of the other compliance and privacy nets, using an ETL tool that bakes compliance into its framework is an easy way to skip difficult and risky compliance setups.
+Between GDPR, CCPA, HIPAA, and all of the other compliance and privacy nets, using an ETL tool that bakes compliance into its framework is an easy way to skip difficult and risky compliance setups.

 - Long-term costs: Hand-coded solutions may be cheaper up-front, but they will cost you in the long run.
 The same thing could be said about open source ETL tools.
 Since you have to spend time and energy on modification, you're forced to onboard early or risk delaying project launches.
 Cloud-based ETL tools handle maintenance and back-end caretaking for you.